ilge0503/ph-calculator/README.md

 ## About

-A program to predict neutralization titration reaction which studied and developed in "Haksung High School" for the "2019 Science Exhibition" in South Korea.
+The program to predict neutralization titration reaction which studied and developed in "Haksung High School" for the "2019 Science Exhibition" in South Korea.

 ## Patch Note